-Recently, a DNA vaccine encoding neoantigens for hepatocellular carcinoma and delivered using CELLECTRA-3P has achieved potent immunogenicity in the clinic, including robust de novo neoantigen-specific CD8 $^{+}$ T cell responses39.
-Notably, in the present study, we find that EDS-RCA DNA delivered using the same CELLECTRA device also induced significant CD8 $^{+}$ T cell responses.
-Since robust CD8 $^{+}$ T cell responses (in addition to CD4 $^{+}$ T cells) are desired for cancer vaccines40, it is possible the

-EDS-RCA method could provide a more rapid, cost-effective approach to develop and produce personalized cancer antigens.
+Recently, a DNA vaccine encoding neoantigens for hepatocellular carcinoma and delivered using CELLLECTRA-3P has achieved potent immunogenicity in the clinic, inducing robust de novo neoantigen-specific CD8+ T cell responses38.
+Notably, in the present study, we found that EDS-RCA vaccine delivered using the same CELLLECTRA device was able to induce significant CD8+ T cell responses.
+Since robust CD8+ T cell responses (in addition to CD4+ T cells) are desired for cancer vaccines39, it is possible the EDS-RCA method could provide a more rapid, cost-effective approach to develop and produce personalized cancer antigens.
 In this regard, EDS-RCA represents an important new methodology that warrants further study for neoantigen vaccine contexts.

 Our EDS-RCA workflow addresses several shortcomings of conventional DNA production by bacterial fermentation.
 First, being completely synthetic, EDS-RCA can generate DNA in faster timelines than cell-based bioprocessing.
-We estimate that oligo printing, gene assembly, and RCA scale-up to gram-outputs of DNA can be achieved in as short as 3 days for subunit vaccines like HA (Supplemental Fig. S5).
-These time-savings are achieved by co-locating DNA printing and scale-up in the same location, versus the current state-of-art of shipping oligos and dsDNA fragments by air and ground transportation (Supplementary Fig. S5).
-Second, by virtue of being completely synthetic, EDS-RCA simplifies downstream purification (and associated quality specifications).
+We estimate that oligo printing, gene assembly, and RCA scale-up to gram-output of DNA can be achieved in as short as 3 days for subunit vaccines like HA (Supplemental Fig. S5).
+These time-savings are achieved by co-locating DNA printing and scale-up in the same location, versus the current state-of-art of shipping oligos and dsDNA fragments by air and ground transportation (Supplemental Fig. S5).
+Second, by virtue of being completely synthetic, EDS-RCA simplifies downstream purification and associated quality specifications.
 For example, no host cell protein or RNA contaminants are generated in EDS-RCA (unlike plasmid fermentation), which shifts the burden of endotoxin monitoring onto pre-qualified reagent inputs (versus laborious in-process removal of endotoxin during plasmid manufacturing).
-A key limitation of existing plasmid DNA vaccines (as currently delivered by electroporation or PharmaJet[®]) is that high DNA doses (1-5 mg) are required for sufficient immunogenicity in humans^{39,41-43}.
+A key limitation of existing plasmid DNA vaccines (as currently delivered by electroporation or PharmaJet®) is that high DNA doses (1-5 mg) are required for sufficient immunogenicity in humans^{38,40-42}.
 This increases both the cost per dose and the amount of time to produce sufficient doses for widespread vaccination campaigns.
-By eliminating requirements for cell-based manufacturing, synthetic EDS-RCA DNA vaccines could be manufactured at greater speed, purity, and scale than plasmid DNA, thereby enabling a more rapid response to emerging infectious diseases (at the population level) and accelerated personalized treatments for cancer and other chronic diseases (at the individual level).
+By eliminating requirements for cell-based manufacturing, synthetic EDS-RCA DNA vaccines could be manufactured at greater speed, purity and scale than plasmid DNA, thereby enabling a more rapid response to emerging infectious diseases (at the population level) and accelerated personalized treatments for cancer and other chronic disease (at the individual level).

 Our current study is not without certain limitations.
 All in vivo studies were conducted in mice, so verifying these results in larger animals (such as swine) is a future goal.
-Portions of the EDS-RCA workflow presented herein were carried out manually, so increased workflow automation is a key goal, along with eliminating cold-chain maintenance of raw materials through reagent/enzyme lyophilization.
-Because it is unclear how many expression-competent copies of full-length double-stranded genes are generated by the RCA concatemer (versus single-stranded DNA and branched replication forks), a molar comparison to plasmid cannot be determined, so we have used DNA mass as a dose comparator.
-This means there is comparative uncertainty in how many expression-competent copies were actually delivered by EDS-RCA vaccines relative to plasmid DNA copies.
-Finally, while we have achieved DNA sequence fidelities that meet a threshold shared with mRNA vaccines, further work is needed to obtain EDS-RCA fidelities lower than ~0.01-0.02% average error per base to rival the best of what mRNA synthesis is expected to achieve.
+Portions of the EDS-RCA workflow presented here were carried out manually, so increased workflow automation is a key goal, along with eliminating cold-chain maintenance of raw materials through reagent/enzyme lyophilization.
+Because it is unclear how many expression-competent copies of the full-length double-stranded gene are generated by the RCA concatemer (versus single-stranded DNA and branched replication forks), a molar comparison to plasmid cannot be determined and we have used DNA mass as a dose comparator.
+This means there is comparative uncertainty in how many expression-competent copies were actually delivered using EDS-RCA vaccines relative to plasmid DNA copies.
+Finally, while we have achieved DNA sequence fidelities that meet a threshold shared with mRNA vaccines, further work is needed to reach EDS-RCA fidelities lower than ~0.01% - 0.02% average error per base to rival the best of what mRNA synthesis is expected to achieve.